konradochedzan/Selected-Quantitative-Tools/README.md

 \hat{\gamma}_0
 +2\sum_{k=1}^{h-1}\hat{\gamma}_k
 \right).
-\]
+$$

 Small p-values mean the two models have statistically distinguishable forecast losses.

 ## Results

 The strongest model by average out-of-sample MSE is LSTM with autoencoder preprocessing.
 It is best in both rolling and expanding validation.
-The main MSE comparison, shown as \(MSE\times 10^3\), is:
+The main MSE comparison, shown as $MSE\times 10^3$, is:

 | Architecture | Rolling | Expanding | Rolling - Expanding |
 |---|---:|---:|---:|